blakjakau/dev.jakbox.speax/README.md

 2.  **Web:** Serve the `./public` directory.
 Access on your local network (e.g., `https://<ip>:3000`).
 3.  **Android:** Open the `/android` directory in Android Studio and build to your device (or old-school CLI build, IDE's suck all the fun out of it)

+### Grab the dependacies for local-first, high-quality voice interactions
+1.  **whisper STT:** install or build whisper-server see [whisper.cpp](https://github.com/ggml-org/whisper.cpp), recommend the medium model for great voice recog if you have a half decent GPU available (runs flawlessly on an old 1080GTX) - building this is a little platform/hardware specific, see their readme.
+2.  **Piper TTS:** download the latest [Piper](https://github.com/rhasspy/piper/releases) binary for your platform, and a voice model [piper models](https://rhasspy.github.io/piper-samples/), put these in `/[project_root]/piper`
+3.  **ollama:** download [ollama](https://ollama.com/) for your platform and your preferred LLM (recommend LLama3 or Gemma3, which model variant is highly hardware dependant)

 ## Architecture Philosophy
 Speax is built on a "simple-is-better" approach.
 By keeping the core communications protocol (WebSockets + PCM audio) platform-agnostic, we maintain high compatibility and low overhead.
 Where low cost, self-hosted or free integrations are possible, they should be supported as first-class options.

 ---
 *Built by jakbox.dev*